liquity/dev/docs/sdk/lib-ethers.sendableethersliquity.opentrove.md

 ## SendableEthersLiquity.openTrove() method

-Open a new Trove by depositing collateral and borrowing LUSD.
+Open a new Trove by depositing collateral and borrowing 1USD.

 <b>Signature:</b>